WebexCC-SA/CLS-1402/docs/overview.md

 In this course we will use Control Hub to remotely access devices.

-To log into Control Hub navigate to [Control Hub](https://admin.webex.com) and use the email and password designated for you provided by the instructor.
+To log into Control Hub go to [Control Hub](https://admin.webex.com) and sign in with the email and password provided to you by the instructor.

 ## Guides